Item Codification

 Example of Item Codification

-Let’s consider a business that sells wooden furniture.
+Let’s consider a business that sells clothing.
 Here’s how you could codify your items:

 • Second Letter: Represents the type.